Sustainable Agriculture Institute

 This company conflict of interest policy applies to all prospective or current employees of the company, as well as independent contractors and persons acting on behalf of the company.

 The relationship of the company with its employees should be based on mutual trust.
-As the company is committed to preserve the interests of people under its employment, it expects them to act only towards its own fundamental interests.
+As the company is committed to preserving the interests of people under its employment, it expects them to act only towards its own fundamental interests.

 What is an employee conflict of interest?